raymwari/image_fingerprinting/README.md

 Standard table definations. <br>

 ## Processing: (view src)
-Decode image (huffman encoding through to idct), keep low frequency components of the image (`y` component: `luminance`) effectively turning the image to a gray scale, generate a hash from this array and compare the hashes
+Decode image (huffman encoding through to idct), keep low frequency components of the image (`y` component: `luminance`) effectively turning the image to a gray scale, generate a hash from this array and generate a similarity score based on hamming distance

 ## Next steps:
-Reducing assumptions, unlocking for a wider array of encoding and quantization techniques 16 bit (although rare), implementing a similarity score, better commenting, and fixing the code alignment issues
+Reducing assumptions, unlocking for a wider array of encoding and quantization techniques 16 bit (although rare), better commenting, and fixing the code alignment issues

 ## Important:
 Code locked for the `jpeg` image format (and no, changing the file extension doesn't make it a jpeg) <br>